WangRongsheng/awesome-LLM-resourses/README.md

 17. [chat-ui](https://github.com/huggingface/chat-ui): Open source codebase powering the HuggingChat app.
 18. [MemGPT](https://github.com/cpacker/MemGPT): Create LLM agents with long-term memory and custom tools.
 19. [koboldcpp](https://github.com/LostRuins/koboldcpp): A simple one-file way to run various GGML and GGUF models with KoboldAI's UI.
+20. [LLMFarm](https://github.com/guinmoon/LLMFarm): llama and other large language models on iOS and MacOS offline using GGML library.
+21. [enchanted](https://github.com/AugustDev/enchanted): Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

 ## RAG